 George Collins

-George “retired” in 2010 after ten years as the director of the department of Museum Studies and Program at Tusculum College (University).
-He has over 45 years of experience in non-profit museum management, program development, and exhibit development having worked at Colonial Williamsburg Foundation, New York State Historical Association, and Genesee Country Village and Museum.
+George “retired” in2010 after ten years as the director of museum studies and program at Tusculum College (University).
+He has over forty-five years of experience in non-profit museum management, program development, and exhibit development having worked at Colonil Williamsburg Foundation, New York State Historical Association, and Genesee Country Village and Museum.
 He received his BA in History/Education from West Virginia Wesleyan College and his MA in History Museum Management from Cooperstown Graduate Program – State University of New York.

-In addition to serving the Andrew Johnson Heritage Association, he is working with the Mount Bethel Cemetery Association and the Magnavox Historical Preservation Association and has done volunteer work at the Greeneville-Greene County History Museum.
+In addition to serving as president of Friends of the Andrew Johnson National Historic Site, he is president of the Magnavox Historical Preservation Association.
+He is also a trustee of the Mount Bethel Cemetery Association and has done volunteer work at the Greeneville-Greene County History Museum.
+As a native West Virginian, he has also done volunteer work for the Greenbrier County (WV) Historical Society.

 Carolyn Gregg